EVELHO/unbabel/README.md

 	* This button shall open a request form so that the user can manage any questions regarding login in the application directly with us.

 #####Sign in button:<br />
-	* When the user clicks on this button, the login form should be displayed:<br />
+	* When the user clicks on this button, the login form should be displayed:
-	* *mock up with the login form "username" and "password" labels and boxes and with a "sign in" button.*<br />
+	* *mock up with the login form "username" and "password" labels and boxes and with a "sign in" button.*
 ######1.
 Username Label - shall be defined with font XXX size XXX color FFXXXX<br />
 ######2.
 Password Label - shall be defined with font XXX size XXX color FFXXXX<br />
 ######3.
 Username shall be defined as a Textfield with font XXX size XXX color FFXXXX, with a placeholder defined as "username"<br />